elliotchance/pie/README.md

 type Cars []Car
 ```

-3. Run `go generate`.
+Run `go generate`.
 This will create a file called `cars_pie.go`.
-You
+You should
-should commit this with the rest of your code.
-Run `go generate` any time you
+commit this with the rest of your code.
+Run `go generate` any time you need to
-need to add more types.
+add more types.

-4. Usage:

 Now you can use the slices: